RichardAppen/RequestrInfrastructureAWS/README.md

   - What kind of interaction with the ticket is occurring.
   - Valid Values: ```` Approved | Denied | Comment | Archived ````
 - comment
-  - An array of strings expected in the format of: ["Commenter", "Comment Date", "Actual Comment"]
+  - A string representing a JSON array of strings expected in the format of: ["Commenter", "Comment Date", "Actual Comment"]
   - For the case that 'updateType' = 'Comment', this is the comment that is added to the ticket
   - For the case that 'updateType' = 'Approved' or 'Denied', this comment is still added to the ticket, and should be an automated comment created for informative purposes
   - For the case that 'updateType' = 'Archived', this comment is discarded.